 - Severe disorientation

-The changes brought about by Alzheimer's disease can be increasingly difficult for family members and friends.
-It is particularly difficult as the person’s condition deteriorates and they become unable to recognise loved ones.
+The changes brought about by Alzheimer's disease can be increasingly difficult for family members and friends as the person’s condition deteriorates and they become unable to recognise loved ones.

 Although a person loses many abilities as the disease progresses, it is often helpful to focus on the abilities that do remain, such as the senses of touch and hearing and the ability to respond to emotion.